-Mind is part of a coalition of charities called Making Every Adult Matter (MEAM).
-Together MEAM represents over 1,300 frontline organisations across England.
+We're part of a coalition of charities called Making Every Adult Matter (MEAM).
+Together, MEAM represents over 1,300 frontline organisations across England.

-Working together, we support local areas across the country to develop effective, coordinated services that directly improve the lives of people facing multiple disadvantage.
+Together, we support local areas to develop effective, coordinated services that directly improve the lives of those of us facing multiple disadvantages.

-People facing multiple disadvantage experience a combination of problems including homelessness, substance misuse, contact with the criminal justice system and mental health problems.
-They fall through the gaps between services and systems, making it harder for them to address their problems and lead fulfilling lives.
+We fall through the gaps between services and systems, making it harder for us to address our problems and lead fulfilling lives.

 In this video, you can hear about the MEAM Approach from people we have worked with in local areas across England.

-The Coronavirus crisis is having – and will continue to have – a disproportionate impact on people facing multiple disadvantage.
-As local areas begin to think about what comes next after the ‘crisis-response’ period, MEAM have collated a series of resources to support transition planning in local areas.
-The MEAM transition planning framework sets the scene and suggests four questions that every local area – and the new homelessness taskforce – should be considering.
+The Coronavirus crisis has had a disproportionate impact on people facing multiple disadvantages.
+As local areas begin to think about what comes next after the ‘crisis-response’ period, MEAM has collated a series of resources to support transition planning in local areas.
+The MEAM transition planning framework suggests 4 questions that every local area – and the new homelessness task force – should be considering.